Hernia Mesh Lawyer

 - Organ perforation

-Some other potential adverse events that can occur following hernia repair with mesh are mesh migration and mesh shrinkage (contraction).
+Some other potential adverse events that can occur following hernia repair with mesh are mesh migration and mesh shrinkage (contraction), all of which should be documented and discussed with an attorney.

-Our attorneys have uncovered design defects in a large number of products.
+Our attorneys have uncovered design defects in a large number of hernia mesh products.
 The defects can lead to several painful complications, including — but not limited to:

 - Infection, including sepsis